christianesperar/jstest/README.md

 * Feel free to assign colours and fonts as you consider it fit.
 * If you need to make any design correction, please explain the reasons.
 * Please explain any design decisions made.

+## Tools
+* Browser (Chrome with developer tools to emualate mobile view, FF)
+* JSHINT to check JavaScript code
+* Sublime Text 3 for text editor

+## Design
+* Not use a CSS framework since not on specs
+* Remove padding on product to maximize space on mobile (can add padding if on table to desktop view)